calvbore/zk-hello-world-noir/README.md

 ## Checkpoint 3: Circuit Smart Contract Verifier

 After running `yarn nargo:compile` you'll find that a new solidity file in your contracts directory.
-Import the new contract into `YourContract.sol` and inherit `UltraVerifier` in `YourContract`.
+Import the new contract into `ZKMerkleTree.sol` and inherit `UltraVerifier` in `ZKMerkleTree`.

 ```
 import "./your_circuitVerifier.sol";

-contract YourContract is UltraVerifier {
+contract ZKMerkleTree is UltraVerifier {
 //...
 }
 ```